witch-team/circeemodel/VARIABLES.md

 labour-productivity and population growth removed, and the capital-good price normalised (`p_capital_norm = 1`).
 Energy is in MJ.

+All user costs and prices are relative to the capital good, which is the numeraire (p_capital_norm = 1), and are therefore dimensionless.

 Anything named `*_percapita` in the code is **per household**, not per person.

 CES aggregates — `C`, `NES`, `ES`, `ES_home`, `Z_*`, `KL_*` — combine inputs